Eviction Process in Nevada (Ultimate Landlord Guide)

 Notice for Lease Termination

-Each legal reason for eviction has its own type of notice that must be provided by the landlords prior to beginning the formal eviction process.
+Each legal reason for eviction has its own type of notice that must be provided by the landlords prior to beginning the formal eviction process according to Nevada law.

 The reasons and their respective notices are as follows:

-• Failure in paying rent: If a tenant pays rent weekly and is unable to pay rent, the landlord must provide the tenant with seven day notice to pay the rent that is due in full or to vacate the rental property.
+• Failure in paying rent: If a tenant pays rent weekly and is unable to pay rent, the landlord must provide the tenant with seven day notice to pay the rent that is due in full or to vacate the rental property if they fail to pay the rent.

-• No lease, or end of lease agreement: If the lease agreement has ended or there is no lease agreement, the landlord may evict the tenant.
+• No lease, or end of lease agreement: If the lease has ended or there is no lease, the landlord may evict the tenant.
 They must first provide the tenant with thirty day notice.

 three people pointing at a contract

-• Lease violation notices or failure to uphold responsibilities as a tenant: If a tenant falters to uphold their end of the rental or lease agreement, landlords must provide the tenant with 5 days to either fix the issue or move out.
+• Lease violation notices or failure to uphold responsibilities as a tenant: If a tenant commits a lease violation, landlords must provide the tenant with 5 days to either fix the lease violation or move out after the lease violation.

 • Illegal Activity: If the tenant has engaged in illegal activities or unlawful business, then the landlord may evict them with three day notice period without providing them with an opportunity to repair the issue.